For Immediate Release

 Call his office at 801-538-1000 or leave a message online at https://servicecloudtrial-155c0807bf-158b6dc6793.force.com/governor/s/comments

-The Utah Academy of Family Physicians, which represents more than 1,100 physicians, family medicine residents, and medical students across the state, is calling on state and local leaders to issue stay-at-home orders for every community to further slow the spread of COVID-19 for two weeks starting immediately, to be reassessed, and extended or lifted, as necessary.
+The Utah Academy of Family Physicians, which represents more than 1,100 physicians, family medicine residents, and medical students across the state, calls on Governor Herbert to issue stay-at-home orders for the entire state of Utah to further slow the spread of COVID-19.

 We are gravely concerned about the impact of COVID-19 on the public and on practicing Family Physicians providing Primary Care in Utah.
 We are particularly concerned that those without symptoms can transmit and spread the virus without realizing it – which can severely affect our capacity to safeguard the health of our communities.